wazuh/wazuh-documentation/source/ossec/migrating-from-ossec/installing_ossec_elastic.rst

-.. _upgrading_ossec_elastic:
+.. _installing_ossec_elastic:

 Installing Elastic stack
 ===================================================

 At this point you should have your OSSEC Manager and agents migrated to Wazuh.
+Remeber that OSSEC agent are compatible with Wazuh manager.

 Install Elastic stack server following this guide: